ohnosequences/loquat/docs/parametric-input-output.md

 ### data mapping

-Here again we need to add *values* for input and output types.
-They need to be serialized and deserialized etc.
+No need to change anything here as all this information is already in the input and output `Map`s: the keys are assumed to be the type labels.